astronomer/docs/astro/cloud-ide/security.md

 :::caution

 <!-- id to make it easier to remove: cloud-ide-preview-banner -->

-The Cloud IDE is currently in Public Preview.
-This means that it is available to all Astro customers, but is still undergoing heavy development and features are subject to change.
-Using the Cloud IDE has no impact to your Deployments or pipelines running in production.
+The Cloud IDE is currently in _Public Preview_ and it is available to all Astro customers.
+It is still in development and features and functionality are subject to change.

 If you have any feedback, please submit it to the [Astro Cloud IDE product portal](https://portal.productboard.com/75k8qmuqjacnrrnef446fggj).
 :::

 ## Security